wunderio/wunder-drupal-webpack/README.md

 ### Getting started

-- Navigate to the root directory and install node dependencies:
+- Navigate to the project root directory and install node dependencies:
 ```
 npm install
 ```